leenkme/leenkme/readme.txt

 * Add a filter to [use your own custom URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/), like bit.ly
 * Customize your Facebook post for individual posts.
 * Customize your LinkedIn shares for individual posts.
-* Customize your FriendFeed entries for individual posts.

 What sets leenk.me apart from others?